BCH-Consolidating-CoinJoin/bch-cli-wallet/README.md

 ## `bch-cli-wallet coinjoin`

-Send all BCH in a wallet to a Consolidating CoinJoin server to anonymize the
+Send all BCH in a wallet to a Consolidating CoinJoin server to anonymize it.

 ```
 USAGE